arajski/arajski/README.md

 ### Hi!
 I'm Artur 👋
 I'm a Software Engineer based in Western Australia :australia:

-Usually I do
+I like to do

-- :computer: full stack dev,
+- :computer: backend and infra engineering,

 - :family_man_woman_boy: spend time with the family,

-- :diving_mask: occasionally dive really deep.
+- :diving_mask: train and teach freediving